Sutton585/dasut.net/_posts/2016-10-04-harmony-first-impressions.md

 	- LED Strip Behind Television
 	- LED Lights on Shelf
 - cool functionality
-	- Single-button access to all devices
+	- Single-controller access to all devices
 	- Integration with things like IFTTT for future functionality
-- some level of automation
+- some basic level of automation with minimal investment
 	- Using this as a hub not only for media, but also for lighting and air conditioning.

-### Long-term:
+## Long-term

 - integration with more robust automation systems
+	- Smartthings and Google Home will be future posts as I get access to them.
 - value and longevity with or without future additions.

-## How this product helps toward those goals
+# How this product helps toward those goals

 I can't get rid of the keyboard or mouse, but for the rest, I'd much rather have a single remote.
 Nothing revolutionary about a universal remote, but the more home automation stuff I can start squeezing in, hopefully I'll be able to expand on it in the future.
+Step one is getting everything controllable from one remote, step two is evicting the remote and move to voice control.

+#Specific functionality issues

+Some of these are work-around-able, but a lot of the time issues come up as a result of certain features being available on the mobile app, but not the desktop app.
+You essentially *must* have both apps, because there are seemingly random chunks missing from one or the other, and the online documentation isn't great.
+It will sometimes show things and how to access them on both platforms, even though they are totally missing on one or the other.

+As I do into excruciating detail on limitations, keep in mind that some of this stuff (like the Activity End Sequence) might actually be solved.
+After writing up the issues in detail, I'm sure there is some level of control of end sequence, and other issues may be solved by working smartthings into my setup (next post).

-### Structure of an "Activity"
+## Structure of an "Activity"
-First of all, activities are primary used by the big three buttons on the top of the remote.
+First of all, activities are primary used by the big three buttons on the top of the harmony remote.
 I hit the button, it fires off an activity like "watch FireTV" and here's an example of what my Activity might look like under-the hood.

 Calling the "Activity"
 - Ensure TV is powered on